Shenzhaolong1330/DOPT/README.md

 [Training processes of DOPT and Trajectory of spike situation in different run]

 ## 4. Maintaince
-For any technical issues, please contact Zhaolong Shen (shenzhaolong@buaa.edu.cn) or Quan Quan (qq_buaa@buaa.edu.cn).
+For any technical issues, please do not hesitate to contact Shen Zhaolong (shenzhaolong@buaa.edu.cn) or Quan Quan (qq_buaa@buaa.edu.cn).

 ## 5. <u>Declaration to the Reviewer</u>